ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 ## Lovelace Custom Card

-We are working on a new Lovelace Custom Card that will make displaying this RPi Monitor data very easy.
+We have a Lovelace Custom Card that makes displaying this RPi Monitor data very easy.

 See my project: [Lovelace RPi Monitor Card](https://github.com/ironsheep/lovelace-rpi-monitor-card)